- Region: Andalucia

 Red billed choughs prefer high rocky outcrops along with rock thrush and blue rock thrush.
 Crag martin and alpine swifts swirl in the sky while in the woodlands are crested tits, goldcrests, long-tailed tits and short-toed treecreeper.
 Listen out for the colourful bee-eater or hoopoe.
 There are a growing number of steppe birds that will interest ornithologists. meadow pipits, crested, thekla, short-toed and calandra lark, skylark, and woodlark, stone curlew, little bustard and black-bellied sand grouse.
 Many warblers, including reed warblers and ñightingales inhabit the riverside vegetation.

-Wild boar, badger, weasel, polecat, genet, wild cat, hedgehog, shrew, vole, dormouse, red squirrel, rabbit and hare are among the list of mammals.
+Wild boar, badger, beech marten, weasel, polecat, genet, wild cat, hedgehog, shrew, vole, dormouse, red squirrel, rabbit and hare are among the list of mammals.

 Reptiles include ladder, montpellier snake and also ocellated lizard.
 Among the amphibians are common toad and natterjack toad.